pyscaffold/pyscaffold/docs/features.rst

     pip install -r requirements.txt

-Since PyScaffold uses PBR it is also possible to define `requirements depending on your Python version
+Since PyScaffold uses pbr it is also possible to define `requirements depending on your Python version
 <http://docs.openstack.org/developer/pbr/#requirements>`_.
 Use the environment
 variable ``PBR_REQUIREMENTS_FILES`` to define a comma-separated list of